FAQs

 General

-• Username should be lower case alphanumeric string, up to 8 characters, starting with “a” for Advisor Tools
+• Your username should be lower case alphanumeric string, up to 8 characters, starting with “a” for Advisor Tools

-No, but you can add Zacks Advisor Tools website access to your iPhone or Android home screen like apps.
-Open up Safari or Chrome then tap the Share Icon at the bottom.
-Then tap Add to Home Screen from the menu.
-This will add Zacks Advisor Tools icon like the below to your Home Screen.
+No, but you can easily access Zacks Advisor Tools through your mobile browser.
+Just go to the Zacks Advisor Tools website, open your browser, then tap the Share Icon at the bottom.
+Tap Add to Home Screen from the menu.
+From there you should be able to access Advisor Tools from your phone’s Home Screen.

-If you would like a quick training session, call (888) 691-0681 or email support@zackspro.com to schedule a time to walk you through Advisor Tools and how to implement it in to your process.
+Call (888) 691-0681 or email support@zackspro.com to schedule a training session time, where we will walk you through Advisor Tools and how to implement it into your process.

-Email us at strategycall@zackspro.com to be added to the mailing list for our weekly strategy webinars.
+Email us at researchdesk@zackspro.com tto be added to the mailing list for Zacks Research Desk.
 You can also request the slide deck produced for each weekly video.

 Watchlist